theronic/datascript-fulltext/README.md

-# Fulltext Indexing Adapter for DataScript
+# Fulltext Indexing Adapter for DataScript in ClojureScript

 I'm working on a text-heavy application that uses DataScript and I needed to do fulltext searches on locally cached data.